martineza088/martineza088/README.md

 ## Hi there! 👋

-I'm Alyanna Martinez and I am a student at Southwestern University currently pursuing a Computer Science and Psychology double-major, along with a Neuroscience and Mathematics double-minor.
+I'm Alyanna Martinez and I am a student at Southwestern University currently pursuing a Computer Science and Psychology double-major, along with a Neuroscience (and possibly Mathematics) minor.

 My current interests include machine learning, artificial intelligence, and applications of computational techniques to research in neuroscience!